 We have established relationships with third party engine suppliers and other key suppliers from which we source components for our power systems.
 We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our key engine suppliers, Yanmar Engines Company ("Yanmar"), Toyota Corporation ("Toyota"), and Perkins Engines Company Limited ("Perkins").
-Engines from Yanmar, Toyota, and Perkins represented 53%, nil, and 36% of our total engines sold as a component of our DC power systems during the same period in 2022, respectively, and represented approximately 73%, nil, and 12% of our total engines sold as a component of our DC power systems during the same period in 2022, respectively.
-Engines from Yanmar, Toyota, and Perkins represented 58%, 1%, and 34% of our total engines sold as a component of our DC power systems during the six months ended June 30, 2023, respectively, and represented approximately 84%, nil, and 6% of our total engines sold as components of our DC power systems during the same period in 2022, respectively.
+Engines from Yanmar, Toyota, and Perkins represented 84%, 5%, and 11% of our total engines sold as a component of our DC power systems during the three months ended September 30, 2023, respectively, and represented approximately 13%, nil, and 55% of our total engines sold as components of our DC power systems during the same period in 2022, respectively.
+Engines from Yanmar, Toyota, and Perkins represented 58%, 1%, and 32% of our total engines sold as a component of our DC power systems during the same period in 2022, respectively.
+Engines from Yanmar, Toyota, and Perkins represented approximately 68%, nil, and 15% of our total engines sold as a component of our DC power systems during the nine months ended September 30, 2023, respectively, and represented approximately 68%, nil, and 15% of our total engines sold as components of our DC power systems during the same period in 2022, respectively.
 We also use engines from Isuzu, Kubota and, to a lesser extent, Volvo Penta.
 In March 2022, we received EPA certification on our 4Y Toyota engine, which is a larger engine model for used on our 20 to 30 kW DC power systems.
-We do not have any long-term contracts or commitments with any of these suppliers.
-If any of these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic or unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.
+We do not have any long-term contracts or commitments with any of these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic or unprecedented event, and we were unable to obtain s